-What is aquaponics?Aquaponics is the successful integration of two well established and proven food production methods, Hydroponics and Aquaculture.
-This is accomplished without the use of chemical or synthetic fertilizers (for the plants) and without the use of antibiotics and growth hormones (for the fish).
+In greater detail, aquaponics is the effective combination of two well recognized and verified food production systems, Hydroponics and Aquaculture.
+This is achieved without using chemical additives or synthetic fertilizers (for the plants) and without the use of antibiotics and growth hormones (for the fish).
 The use of either automatically and adversely affects the other, effectively making neither organic.

 The field of Aquaponics (Aquaculture and Hydroponics) is growing at a phenomenal pace due to its uncommonly bountiful productivity in comparison to other competitive agricultural systems such as in-soil planting and hydroponics.

 The methodology requires no heavy machinery or large tracts of arable land and the mechanics are very simple but production is exceptionally profuse.
 Aquaponics also surpasses the production levels of stand-alone Hydroponics from the second year of production.

 Turning Aquaponics into a successful business

 All people who have started cultivating vegetables and other plants in an aquaponics system know that it is highly profitable in the shortest time possible.

 The main reason is that plants do very well in an aquaponics environment.
 It is full of the right nutrients, rich in oxygen and almost pest-free.
 To put it simply, it is the ideal environment for a plant to grow in.